 Our industry is also unique in that, unlike most products that are paid for directly by consumers, our largest payors are the governments themselves through their health care systems.
 Any national revenue raised through tariffs could be offset by higher costs to the taxpayers who fund those programs.
-Furthermore, medtech companies often operate in a generally fixed-reimbursement environment through multi-year contracts established with the thousands of hospitals and clinics across the United States and Switzerland.
+Furthermore, medtech companies often operate in a generally fixed-reimbursement environment through multi-year contracts established with the tens of thousands of hospitals and clinics across the United States and the United Kingdom.

-Also, because our industry is highly regulated and our products are highly complex, some with upwards of 1,000 component parts, shifting supply chains in the near term is complicated: FDA and Swissmedic oversee what products are put on the market and inspect manufacturing facilities and components, and then the health care systems largely determine the reimbursement for procedures using medtech products.
+Also, because our industry is highly regulated and our products are highly complex, some with upwards of 1,000 component parts, shifting supply chains in the near term is complicated: FDA and MHRA decide what products can be put on the market and certify manufacturing facilities and components, and then the health care systems largely determine the reimbursement for procedures using medtech products.

-Medical technology supply chain leaders across the industry are reporting that "procurement timelines have already slipped within the first week of the new tariffs-especially for surgical kits, diagnostic components, and imaging devices."
+Medtech supply chain leaders across the industry are reporting that "procurement timelines have already slipped within the first week of the new tariffs-especially for surgical kits, diagnostic components, and imaging devices."
 This is concerning news, yet there is still time to ensure it does not devolve into a crisis.

-We believe a way to successfully navigate the turbulence, and eliminate the consequences we have discussed, is for the United States and Switzerland to agree to:
+We believe a way to successfully navigate the turbulence, and eliminate the consequences we have discussed, is for the United States and the United Kingdom to agree to:

-- "Zero for zero" tariffs on trade in medical technology between the US and Switzerland.
-This would allow our industry to continue to allocate its resources to the greatest benefit for patients and the health care systems, ensuring the quality, innovation and availability of our industry's wide range of lifesaving and life-improving products. - Advance the US and Swiss ongoing development of a world-class regulatory system for medical technology that leverages best practices from trusted regulators where Switzerland takes into account regulatory approvals and clearance from the FDA, including PMA and 510(k).
-Such facilitated conformity assessment procedures would expand access to innovation for patients, enable Switzerland to continue to provide the best in clinical care, and ensure it continues to be a global leader for medical technology research and innovation.
+- "Zero for zero" tariffs on trade in medical technology between the US and the UK.
+This would allow our industry to continue to allocate its resources to the greatest benefit for patients and the health care systems, ensuring the quality, innovation and availability of our industry's wide range of lifesaving and life-improving products. - Advance the US and UK's ongoing development of a world-class regulatory system for medical technology that leverages best practices from trusted regulators where the UK accepts regulatory approvals and clearance from the FDA, including PMA and 510(k).
+Such acceptance would expand access to innovation for patients, enable the UK to continue to provide the best in clinical care, and ensure the UK continues to be a global leader for medical technology research and innovation.